What is the purpose of the Local Offer?

 - • Concerns raised by teacher eg behaviour or self-esteem is affecting performance

 - • Liaison with external agencies eg Family Centre, Social Care

 - • Health diagnosis through a GP, Paediatrician, Health Visitor

 You can raise concerns by talking to us – firstly contact your child’s class teacher/keyworker.
 You could also contact the Pastoral and Inclusion Lead or the Headteacher.
 If appropriate, contact your GP surgery.

 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to do the same with us.

 - Our Pastoral and Inclusion Lead oversees all support and progress of any child requiring additional support across the school.

 - The class teacher will oversee, plan and direct the work with each child with SEN in their class to ensure that progress in every area is made.

-- There may be a Learning Support Assistant (LSA) or Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher/Pastoral and Inclusion Lead.
+- There may be a Senior Teaching Assistant (STA) or Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher/Pastoral and Inclusion Lead.
 The regularity of these sessions will be explained to parents when the support starts.